chauff/cse1500-web-transcripts/Lecture-3.md

  We will come across a number of other examples in this and the following lectures that will give you an intuition of what `this` is about.
 While a detailed discussion of `this` is outside the scope of this lecture, you should realize that it is a complex concept.
 MDN has a [whole page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) dedicated to `this`, while the popular You Don't Know JavaScript book series covers the concept in about [half a book](https://github.com/getify/You-Dont-Know-JS/tree/1st-ed/this%20%26%20object%20prototypes).

+ 🚩 In ES6 so-called arrow functions were introduced.
+Instead of writing `let sum = function(a,b){return a+b}` we can shorten it to `let sum = (a,b) => {return a+b}`.
+This may look initially just like a more compact way of writing a function expression, but there is more to it - in particular the way `this` behaves in this context is different to that of regular functions!
+Be aware of this if you are looking into the use of arrow functions!

+🚩 A canonical use case for arrow functions are the `.map()`, `.reduce()` and `.filter()` functions introduced in ES6 for arrays.
+They are not difficult to understand, we here explain them on an example.
+Consider the array `let ar=['garden','town','carriage','mice','wizzard','hat']`.
+If we want to convert all array elements to uppercase, we apply a function to every array element: `let arUpperCase = ar.map(x => x.toUpperCase())`.
+If we want to only keep those array elements with strings of more than five characters we use `let arLong = ar.filter(x => x.length > 5)`.
+The `.reduce()` function is maybe the hardest to wrap one's head around: it works on every element of the array and produces a single output value.
+For instance, all characters of the array can be computed as follows: `let reducer = (accumulator, currentValue) => accumulator + currentValue.length; let totalChars = ar.reduce(reducer,0));`.

 ## JavaScript design patterns

 *"Design patterns are reusable solutions to commonly occurring problems in software design."* This quote is on the first page of Addy Osmani's popular [book on JavaScript design patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/).
 A basic example of a reusable solution is one for object creation.
 Instead of everyone trying to figure out how to create objects, we use well-known **recipes** (a.k.a. design patterns) that were developed over time and apply them.